LiNK Study space

 Get Started Today

-Visit the LiNK online to ensure your academic success at Mid-State.
-To receive additional information about services provided, email LiNK@mstc.edu.
+Visit the Academic Learning Center to ensure your academic success at Mid-State.
+To receive additional information about services provided, email ALC@mstc.edu.